saqibmd/financial-bank/README.md

 Interact with the buttons and links to explore more about the Fortex Trading platform.
 View the images and read the content to understand the features and advantages of the platform.
 Dependencies
+Remixicon
-Remixicon: The website uses Remixicon for the icons.
-The icons are included via a CDN link in the HTML file.
+Icons included via CDN link in the HTML file
 Contact
 For any questions or feedback, please contact: